-£70.0 million (2015 - £134.0 million) of the unsecured syndicated bank credit facility (hedging item) have been used to hedge the Company's exposure to its net investment in self-sustaining UK pound sterling-denominated operations with a view to reducing foreign exchange fluctuations.
-The foreign exchange effect of both the unsecured syndicated bank credit facility and the net investment in UK pound sterling-denominated subsidiaries is reported in other comprehensive income.
+£70.0 million (2015 - £134.0 million) of the unsecured syndicated bank credit facility (hedging item) have been used to hedge the Company's exposure to its net investment in self-sustaining U.K. pound sterling-denominated operations with a view to reducing foreign exchange fluctuations.
+The foreign exchange effect of both the unsecured syndicated bank credit facility and the net investment in U.K. pound sterling-denominated subsidiaries is reported in other comprehensive income.
 This has been and continues to be a 100% fully effective hedge as the notional amount of the hedging item equals the portion of the net investment balance being hedged.
 No ineffectiveness has been recognized in the income statement.

-(In thousands of Canadian dollars, except share and per share information)
+Years ended December 31, 2016 and 2015 (In thousands of Canadian dollars, except share and per share information)